fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

 HTML filter that is enabled in the Filtered HTML input format.
 If you do not do this, you may notice that a page created in CKEditor looks different after saving.

-Unfortunately, even if you extend the list of allowed tags, one problem remains:
+Unfortunately, even if you extend the list of allowed tags, one problem still remains:
 Filtered HTML not only strips disallowed tags, but also strips inline style definitions.
 It basically means that you are unable to apply a different font color, size, family, align images etc. using CKEditor out of the box.
-You can solve this problem by creating another input format that will work in a similar way as Filtered HTML (will only allow specific tags), but in a much better way - i.e. it will not strip inline styles that CKEditor is using when formatting text or images after the page is saved.
+You can solve this problem by creating another input format that will work in a similar way as Filtered HTML (will only allow specified tags), but in a much better way - i.e. it will not strip inline styles that CKEditor is using when formatting text or images after the page is saved.
 To create such an input format, you will need an HTML filter.
 The list below presents three